viaNull/vaults-ui-template/README.md

 # Vaults UI Template

-A simple fullstack template for vaults - includes a NextJS UI supported by a NextJS + Vercel backend.
+A fullstack template for vaults - includes a NextJS UI supported by a NextJS + Vercel backend.

 - Vault Manager
   - create & manage vaults